ibm-cloud-docs/BlockStorage/dr-accessible-primary.md

 When you choose an Immediate Failover, the last successfully replicated snapshot is activated, and the volume is made available for mounting.
 The target volume becomes active in less time compared to a Controlled Failover.
 However, any data that was written to the source volume since the previous replication cycle is lost.

-A Controlled Failover is the best choice when you want to test the failover functionality or when it’s more important to continue operations at the replica location with the most recent data.
+A Controlled Failover is the best choice when you want to test the failover function or when it’s more important to continue operations at the replica location with the most recent data.
 In a Controlled Failover, a new snapshot is taken and copied over to the replica location.
 After the data is successfully copied over, the volume is made available for mounting.

 When a failover is started, the replication relationship is flipped.
 Your target volume becomes your source volume, and your former source volume becomes your target as indicated by the **Volume Name** followed by **REP**.